yousong/waller/pppossh/README.md

 	iptables -t filter -A FORWARD -i ppp0 -j ACCEPT iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

-It's possible that pppd may output protocol negotiation incompatibilities issues to syslog, such as something like the following which does not hurt the connectivity and is annoying only because we thought it can do better.
+It's possible that pppd may output protocol negotiation incompatibilities issues to syslog, such as something like the following which did not hurt the connectivity and was annoying only because we thought it can do better.

 	Sun Oct 25 09:45:14 2015 daemon.err pppd[22188]: Received bad configure-rej:  12 06 00 00 00 00